From the sea to the mountains, here are our suggestions on the destinations to reach in September in Italy.

 Don't miss the beautiful Sissi Path, which touches all the places associated with the Habsburg Empress and leads on foot to Trauttmansdorff Castle and its huge park, with over 80 botanical environments.

-Along the Oltrepo' Pavese wine routes
+1. Holidays in italy in september: the Oltrepo' Pavese wine routes

 The last destination we propose is located on the extreme southern border of Lombardy, where the Po Valley meets the Apennine mountain chain: the Oltrepo' Pavese.